 - Contain your coughs and sneezes.
 Cover your mouth and nose when you sneeze or cough.
 To avoid contaminating your hands, cough or sneeze into a tissue or the inner crook of your elbow.

 - Reduce exposure within your household.
-If a member of your household has H1N1 swine flu, designate one other household member to be responsible for the ill person's close personal care.
+If a member of your household has swine flu, designate only one household member to be responsible for the ill person's personal care.